Jupiter Hammon

 Born into slavery at the Lloyd Manor on Long Island, Hammon learned to read and write.
-In 1761, at the age of nearly 50, Hammon published his first poem, "An Evening Thought: Salvation by Christ with Penitential Cries."
+In 1761, at nearly 50, Hammon published his first poem, "An Evening Thought: Salvation by Christ with Penitential Cries".
 He was the first African-American poet published in North America.
-Also a well-known and well-respected preacher and clerk-bookkeeper, he gained wide circulation of his poems about slavery.
+Also a well-known and well-respected preacher and clerk-bookkeeper, he gained wide circulation for his poems about slavery.
 As a devoted Christian evangelist, Hammon used his biblical foundation to criticize the institution of slavery.

 Early life and education

 The facts of Hammon's personal life are limited.
 Opium and Rose, enslaved people purchased by Henry Lloyd, are believed to have been the parents of Jupiter Hammon.
 They are the first enslaved people on record in the Lloyd Papers to serve the Lloyd family continually after their purchase.
 Born into slavery at the Lloyd Manor (at what is now Lloyd Harbor, New York), Hammon served the Lloyd family his entire life, working under four generations of the family.

 The Lloyds allowed Hammon to receive a rudimentary education through the Anglican Church's Society for the Propagation of the Gospel in Foreign Parts system, likely in exchange for his cooperative attitude.
 Hammon's ability to read and write aided his holders in their commercial businesses; these supported institutionalized slavery.
-It has been argued that Hammon's goal was to take advantage of the literary skills by exhibiting a level of intellectual awareness through literature.
-In doing so, he created literature layered in metaphors and symbols, giving him a safe means to express his feelings about slavery.
+It has been argued that Hammon's goal was to take advantage of literary skills by exhibiting intellectual awareness through literature.
+He created literature layered with metaphors and symbols, giving him a safe means to express his feelings about slavery.